G-Core/product-documentation/documentation/cloud/networking/load-balancers/create-and-configure-a-load-balancer.md

 3\.
 Specify response time (sec)—the time to wait for a response from a server.

 4\.
-Specify unhealthy threshold—the number of failed requests after which traffic will no longer be sent to the virtual machine.
+Specify unhealthy threshold—the number of failed requests after which traffic will no longer be sent to the Virtual Machine.

 5\.
-Specify healthy thresholds—the number of successful requests after which the virtual machine will be considered ready to receive traffic.
+Specify healthy thresholds—the number of successful requests after which the Virtual Machine will be considered ready to receive traffic.

 ### Timeouts